simayeke/Sentiment/README.md

 This dataset was created for the study presented in our paper.
 For detailed information about the dataset content, please refer to the corresponding paper.

-*Note:* The dataset version provided in this repository has been modified by removing emojis and hashtags from the texts.
+*Note:* The dataset provided in this repository is a modified version with emojis and hashtags removed from the texts.

 ## Citation